MrZuperTaco/snake/README.md

 # snake

-A simple Snake game that runs in the terminal using the ncurses library for Linux.
+A simple Snake game written in C which runs in the terminal using the ncurses library for Linux.
 Use WASD or arrow keys to control the direction of the snake.
 The playable area scales with terminal size.

 ### Screenshot